Luracast/Restler/README.md

 * Updated the BDD tests to include new features
 * Fixes a bug in Restler class which affects $_GET overriding `Defaults`
 * Fixes a bug in XmlFormat parsing XML content to array
+* Added support for JSONP via jsFormat extension of JsonFormat
 * Fixes a bug in unicode un-escaping for JsonFormat in PHP < 5.4
 * Fixes the order so that responseFormat->setCharset is called before encoding the response
+* Documentiation improvements and minor bug fixes

 ### Changes from Restler 3.0 RC1